ChaoChingTan/Linux/04_Apache_HTTP_server.md

 - error_log
 - index.html

+## Introduction

+The Apache HTTP server is a widely used open-source web server software.
+It powers a significant portion of websites on the internet.
+In this lab, we will install, configure and run the Apache HTTP server.

 ## Installing the Apache webserver

 To install the Apache webserver, the `dnf install` command can be used as with any software installation in Linux.
 Refer to the [lab](https://github.com/ChaoChingTan/labs/blob/main/Linux_Software_Installation.md) on software installation specifically the [example](https://github.com/ChaoChingTan/labs/blob/main/Linux_Software_Installation.md#example---software-installation--removal) on how to install the `httpd` package.